TL;DR

 - An expert broker can compare these nuanced policy details to find a plan well-matched to your personal health risks and budget.

-When you buy critical illness cover, you are buying a promise: a tax-free lump sum to support you financially if you are diagnosed with a specific, serious medical condition.
+When you buy critical illness cover, you are buying a promise: a potentially tax-efficient lump sum to support you financially if you are diagnosed with a specific, serious medical condition.
 But not all promises are created equal.
 The value of that promise rests entirely on the definitions detailed in the policy's fine print.

-Two of the UK's largest and most respected insurers, Legal & General (L&G) and Aviva, both offer award-winning critical illness policies.
+Two of the UK's largest and most respected insurers, Legal & General (L&G) and Aviva, both offer recognised critical illness policies.
 On the surface, they may seem similar.
 However, the precise wording they use to define conditions like cancer, heart attack, and stroke can mean the difference between a successful claim and a declined one.

 This is where the real comparison lies.
 It’s not just about the number of conditions covered or the price of the premium; it’s about the quality and breadth of the definitions for the illnesses you are most likely to claim for.
 The Association of British Insurers (ABI) reports that cancer, heart attack, and stroke account for around 80% of all adult critical illness claims.